vordimous/zilla-docs/src/reference/config/overview.md

 Vaults can be used by specific protocol bindings, such as `tls`, to negotiate shared encryption keys.

-See each of the specific `vault` types linked below for more detailed examples.

 ### catalogs

 > `object` as map of named [`catalog`](./catalogs/) properties